A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Setup and Specification

 \subsection{Experimental Setup}

-In this paper, we utilized a cable-driven modular soft robot arm for our experiments, as shown in Figure \ref{fig2}-(A).
-The robot comprises three independent modules (about 0.2m for each module), and each module is actuated by three motors (DYNAMIXEL xl330-m077-t) fixed on the MSRA base via three cables placed at an interval angle of 120$^\circ$ along the circumferential direction.
-The cables of modules II and III pass through housing tubes, guaranteeing each module's independence.
-In other words, the actuation of cable III will only affect module III instead of the whole MSRA due to the housing tubes.
-More details of the robot setup, such as MSRA material and mechanical properties, can be found in \cite{23QG}.
+In this paper, we utilized a cable-driven modular soft robot arm for our experiments, as depicted in Fig. \ref{fig2}(A).
+The robot comprises three independent modules (approximately 0.2 meters per module) based on Trimmed Helicoid (TH) structures.
+Each module is actuated by three motors (DYNAMIXEL xl330-m288-t) mounted on the MSRA base and connected via three cables arranged at 120° intervals along the circumferential direction.
+In this paper, we apply $I, II, III$ to represent the module number and $1\sim5$ to represent the time step.
+The cables of Modules I and III are positioned at 0°, 120°, and 240°, while the cables of Module II are positioned at 60°, 180°, and 300°.
+The cables of Module I are directly attached to the motors with 20mm diameter pulley wheels.
+The cables of Modules II and III traverse housing tubes ($4\times2$mm PTFE tubes), thereby guaranteeing each module's independence.